 Like with most in-ears, the passive soundstage of this headset is poor.
-This is because properly activating the resonances of the pinna (the outer ear) is one of the important factors in creating an out-of-head and speaker-like soundstage.
+It's because properly activating the resonances of the pinna (the outer ear) is one of the important factors in creating an out-of-head and speaker-like soundstage.
 Since in-ears and earbuds completely bypass the pinna, their soundstage tends to be perceived as small and located inside the listener's head.
-That being said, it feels more open because its earbud tip doesn't create a 'plunger'-like seal.
+That said, it feels more open because its earbud tip doesn't create a 'plunger'-like seal.

 This headset doesn't have any virtual soundstage features.